aimeeu/aimee-ukasick-resume/docs/index.rst

 Current Activities:

-- Blockchain nanodegree (Udacity)
-- Converting this site to Hugo/Markdown
+- Converting this site to Hugo/Markdown to deploy on GitHub Pages
+- Scrambling to finish Term 01 of Udacity's Blockchain nanodegree
+- Hoping to land my dream job at the `Cloud Native Computing Foundation <https://www.cncf.io/>`_
 - Catching up on long overdue yard-and-housework
-- Contemplating what kind of work I'd like to do for the next 15 years
 - Spending more time with my dogs - Pip (13), Dealio (9), and Bond (4)
 - Enjoying nature, paddling, and fishing